 Written affiliation agreements with facilities are made by our legal counsel.
 The Program Director will ensure a formal agreement/contract between the MetroHealth System and the affiliating organization is completed prior to placing an Intern.
 If the experience is consisting of shadowing or observations only, the Program Director must be able to show that patients/clients, interns and the institution/organization are protected by receiving written permission of the Director of the Affiliate Site.
-Further protection responsibility is that our Interns are mandated to have liability insurance in amounts per MetroHealth System Policy II-50: Student/Individual Affiliations Policy
+Further protection responsibility is that our Interns are mandated to have liability insurance.